 - Make sure to cool the chai tea slightly before stirring into egg mixture – you don’t want it to be boiling hot or it will cook the eggs.

 - The yield of this recipe as written in the book is 4 skewers.
-Depending on what else you’re serving, I think you could get up to 8 servings..
-Nutrition information is calculated for 8 skewers, or one full slice of Texas Toast.
+Depending on what else you’re serving, I think you could get up to 8 servings.
+Nutrition information is calculated for 8 skewers, or one full slice of Texas Toast, and does not include toppings.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.